 (a) in the same manner as notice of the meeting, and

 (b) at the same time as, or as soon as reasonably practicable after, it gives notice of the meeting.

 (2) Subsection (1) has effect subject to section 340(2) (deposit or tender of sum in respect of expenses of circulation).

-(3) The business which may be dealt with at an annual general meeting includes a
+(3) The business which may

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.